AnujaHaranePersistent/employee-service/README.md

 PUT /api/employee/{id}     -   to update employee with given identifier

 DELETE /api/employee/{id}  -   to delete employee with given identifier

+GET /manager/{id}          -   to get list of employees who reports to same manager
 ```

 ## To run Tests
-Type mvn test from the root directory of the project to run the tests.
+Type ```bash mvn test ``` from the root directory of the project to run the tests.